Chowlahiriyur: Economy

 Agriculture is the main occupation, which is mainly dependent on rainfall.
 Important crops are ragi, jowar, oil seeds, horse gram, green gram, onion and green chilly.
 Coconut is an important plantation crop.

-Recently, a considerable amount of the population has moved to the cities of Bengaluru, Davanagere and other cities.
+Recently, a considerable amount of the population has moved to the cities of Bangalore, Davanagere and other cities.

 Many people work in government offices and private sectors.
 Among all government jobs, teacher is the most sought after among students because of its short duration and less fees compared to other professional courses.

 Places of worship

 Shree Someshwara temple in the heart of the village which was renovated in 2000 and it is mainly worshiped by lingayath community.
 Every year Dasara Festival celebrated.
 JAMPA is the important festival celebrated once in 5 years.